Islam: Classical era (750–1258)

 The expansion of the Muslim world continued with religious missions converting Volga Bulgaria to Islam.
-The Delhi Sultanate reached deep into the Indian Subcontinent and many converted to Islam, in particular low-caste Hindus whose descendents make up the vast majority of Indian Muslims.
-Trade brought many Muslims to China and they virtually dominated the import and export industry of the Song dynasty and Muslims were recruited as a governing minority class in the Yuan dynasty.
+The Delhi Sultanate reached deep into the Indian subcontinent and many converted to Islam, in particular low-caste Hindus whose descendants make up the vast majority of Indian Muslims.
+Trade brought many Muslims to China, where they virtually dominated the import and export industry of the Song dynasty.
+Muslims were recruited as a governing minority class in the Yuan dynasty.